nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 {% endhighlight %}
 </div>
 * The above code will hang our simulator.
 The 2 `$display` tasks will be executed right away, then move to the next interation of the forever loop.
-This loop will create infinite number of processes and hang the simulator.
+This loop will run continuously and hang the simulator.
 We should at least have some control inside the `fork-join` like below:
 {% highlight verilog %}
     forever begin
       fork
         begin
           $display ("%t ps, start thread %d", $time, j);
           #10;

-          //
+          ////
           // Wait for some signal to trigger.
-          ...
-          //
+          ////

           $display("%t ps, end of thread %d", $time,j);
         end
       join